If your nose is itching it may be allergic rhinitis

 Immunotherapy, or "allergy shots," can help achieve long-term control of allergic rhinitis.
 The regimen usually involves skin testing to identify the responsible allergens followed by weekly injections of gradually increasing doses of the allergen, and then maintenance injections every two to six weeks for several years.
 Most doctors reserve immunotherapy for patients who do not respond well to medication.

-For many men, allergic rhinitis is a temporary seasonal woe, but for others, it's a year-round hassle.
+For many people, allergic rhinitis is a temporary seasonal woe, but for others, it's a year-round hassle.
 And for some, it can be linked to asthma, sinusitis, or other more serious problems.
 Because allergic rhinitis is so very common, it also adds up to an expensive proposition for American society.

 If you are one of the unlucky many with allergies, you'll have to learn to deal with the problem.
 Avoid exposure to things that trigger symptoms.
 Experiment with medications to control symptoms; nonsedating antihistamines, antihistamine nasal sprays, and steroid nasal sprays are among the first-line treatments.
 Some men may prefer one of the many other drugs that are available, and others need combination therapy.
 Immunotherapy is available for particularly difficult cases.